-Find a no-bake vegan tartlet base or recipe.
-Many include ingredients like dates, rolled oats, > walnuts or pecans, and maple syrup.
-Fill the tartlet with the ganache and chill for 2 hours. > - Glaze your favorite vegan chocolate cake with chocolate ganache or just drizzle a vegan bundt cake > with warm ganache for a chocolatey finish that looks professional and tastes great. > - Treat the vegan ganache as a frosting on chocolate cupcakes.
-Cool the cupcakes completely before > frosting them and use a cake spatula.
-Top the cupcake with a maraschino cherry. > - Layer vegan brownie bites with chocolate ganache and fresh fruit or berries to create a chocolatey > vegan trifle.
-You can use a large trifle bowl or individual parfait cups, and top each with whipped > full-fat coconut cream.
+- Find a no-bake vegan tartlet base or recipe.
+Many include ingredients like dates, rolled oats, walnuts, pecans, and maple syrup.
+Fill the tartlet with the ganache and chill for 2 hours before slicing and serving.

+- Glaze your favorite vegan chocolate cake with chocolate ganache or just drizzle a vegan bundt cake with warm ganache for a chocolatey finish.

+- Treat the vegan ganache as a frosting on chocolate cupcakes.
+Cool the cupcakes completely before frosting and top with maraschino cherries, coconut flakes, or chopped nuts.

+- Layer vegan brownie squares with chocolate ganache and fresh berries to create a chocolatey vegan trifle.
+You can use a large trifle bowl or individual parfait cups, and top each with whipped full-fat coconut cream.